-Gifts in Wills play a vital part in providing much needed support to members of The RNBT Family in their time of need.
+Gifts in Wills play a vital part in providing much needed support to our beneficiaries in their time of need.
 After taking care of your family and loved ones, please give some consideration to remembering us in your Will.
 You can help those who have served and those who will serve, for all our tomorrows and long into the future.

 Making a Will is neither difficult nor time consuming, but making it is very important if you want to ensure that your wishes regarding your estate are carried out exactly as you want them to be when you are no longer around.
 A Will can help you protect the interests of your loved ones, as well as furthering the causes about which you feel most deeply.